gemoc/ICSA2017Tutorial/readme.md

 ## Part 2.
 Language engineering

 In this part, you will - due to temporal restrictions - extend the metamodel and semantics of a language for finite state machines (FSM) that ultimately will be integrated in the MontiArc component & connector ADL.
 In the first step, you will load the projects implementing the language into the language workbench, start the modeling workbench, and execute/debug an FSM.
 Afterwards, you will extend the metamodel of the FSM language with three new concepts related to FSM variables and their usage.
 Then you will add behavior of these new concepts to the language.
-After that, you switch to the MontiArc language and add new concrete (graphical) syntax to it, before you integrate FSM into MontiArc, combine theri behavior, and execute the result.
+After that, you switch to the MontiArc language and add new concrete (graphical) syntax to it, before you integrate FSM into MontiArc, combine their behavior, and execute the result.